 Vetoryl Capsules for Dogs

-Vetoryl Capsules are used for the treatment of Cushing's disease, also known as hyperadrenocorticism (excess production of corticosteroids from the adrenal glands) in dogs.
-Cushing's syndrome is one of the most commonly diagnosed canine endocrine disorders.
+Vetoryl Capsules are used for the treatment of Cushing's disease in dogs, also known as hyperadrenocorticism (excess production of corticosteroids from the adrenal glands).
+Cushing's syndrome in Dogs is one of the most commonly diagnosed canine endocrine disorders.
 Cushing’s syndrome is usually seen in older dogs and can be either spontaneous or iatrogenic.

-This usually happens (in around 85% of cases) because the dog develops a very small, benign tumour at the base of the brain (within the pituitary gland).
+Cushing's syndrome usually happens (in around 85% of cases) because the dog develops a very small, benign tumour at the base of the brain (within the pituitary gland).
 This hormone produces too much signaling hormone that, in turn, causes the adrenal glands to release excessive cortisol.
-The remaining 15% of cases are caused by tumours of the adrenal gland(s).
-Irrespective of the cause of cushing’s disease, treatment is often indicated to reduce the level of cortisol in your pet’s blood stream.
+The remaining 15% of Cushing's cases are caused by tumours of the adrenal gland(s).
+Irrespective of the cause of cushing’s disease, treatment with Vetoryl is often indicated to reduce the level of cortisol in your pet’s blood stream.

 Symptoms of Cushings disease in Dogs include weight gain, hair loss, a pot-bellied appearance, increased thirst and urination.
 Cushing’s Disease is a common condition in older dogs and can also have a number of un-seen implications, such as a tendency to cause blood clots (blood becomes hyper-coaguable), breathlessness (because of calcification of the airways), liver changes and delayed wound healing.
 Cushings disease can also lead to diabetes melitus.